privacyidea/keycloak-provider/README.md

 # privacyIDEA provider for Keycloak

-This provider allows you to use privacyIDEA's 2FA with Keycloak.
+This provider allows you to use privacyIDEA's MFA with Keycloak.
 We added a detailed how-to on our [blog](https://community.privacyidea.org/t/how-to-use-keycloak-with-privacyidea/1132).

 ## Download